glpi-project/doc/source/modules/administration/entities.rst

 Using entities is very useful for a company where management is hierarchical and where employees must have access to the assets depending on the division they belong to.

 One entities creating in GLPI, assets inventory, users, profiles and assistance service become dependent upon entities: a computer can be assigned to an entity, a ticket can be declared on an entity, profiles and authorizations can be specific to entities...
-Automatic entity assignment for users and equipments are possible thanks to rules management.
+Automatic entity assignment for users and assets are possible thanks to rules management.

 .. topic:: Example: entities inside a company